awesomemotive/wp-simple-pay-lite/readme.txt

 1. Log in to your site’s dashboard (e.g. www.yourdomain.com/wp-admin).
 2. Click on the “Plugins” tab in the left panel, then click “Add New”.
 3. Search for “Stripe” or “WP Simple Pay” and find our plugin near the top.
-Look for the author “Moonstone Media”.
 4. Install it by clicking the “Install Now” link.
 5. When installation finishes, click “Activate Plugin”.
 6. A new menu item “Simple Pay Lite” should appear in your dashboard.